 Cats and Hamsters will remove shoes upon entering the home.
 The Client will provide a designated area to place shoes.
 Cats and Hamsters will change socks prior to leaving each Client’s home.

 Prior to agreeing to provide services, clients must notify Cats and Hamsters when any housekeepers or other parties will be present, and to schedule such services so that both parties can avoid being inside the home at the same time.
+It is Cats and Hamster’s policy to be the only party providing care for pets and to be the only person entering the home aside from the aforementioned housekeepers.

 Clients will notify Cats and Hamsters if their pets have had recent contact with anyone who has had symptoms related to COVID-19, if the pet is exhibiting COVID-19-related symptoms, or if they have had recent access to the outdoors.